 World Nomads Travel Insurance

-This company primarily caters to backpackers and higher-risk active adventure travelers, which we envision ourselves to be due to the inherent risks of chasing waterfalls and hiking in general.
+This company’s offerings primarily leans towards active adventure travelers, which is definitely something that is in our wheelhouse due to the inherent risks of chasing waterfalls and hiking in general.

-Granted, I know we thought we were more invincible when we were younger (and we see our daughter exhibiting the same kinds of risk-ignorant behavior we probably exhibited), which is all the more reason to consider World Nomads!
+Since I know we thought we were more invincible when we were younger (and we see our daughter exhibiting the same kinds of risk-ignorant behavior we probably exhibited), this is why we have considered and gone with World Nomads during that period of our lives.

 Travel Guard Travel Insurance